vosunde/Recurring-Revenue/README.md

 # Recurring-Revenue
-Calculating and plotting recurring revenue
+Calculating and plotting recurring revenue for a SaaS company based on user workspaces.